Skip to content

 TIP

-• If the current deployment is a dedicated edition, a VPC Peering Connection needs to be created, and the server address should be the internal network address.
+• If the current deployment is a Dedicated Flex edition, a VPC Peering Connection needs to be created, and the server address should be the internal network address.

 • If the current deployment is a BYOC edition, a VPC Peering Connection needs to be created in your public cloud console, please refer to the Creating BYOC Deployment - VPC Peering Connection Configuration section.
 The server address should be the internal network address.